IHZAQ/SkinStealerDiscordBot33/README.md

 6. Run `npm install` in terminal or shell to install all the depencies that are needed for bot to run
 7. Boom, you got yourself some skin stealer bot

+# Configuration Files
+You need to fill in the information inside the configuration files, which is located in `/utils/config.js`.
+Here few things need to be filled
+-
 After that, run `npm start` to start your bot
 # IMPORTANT
 You can't submit this bot to bot list website like top.gg or dbl